jasjeev4/Django-Chime/README.md

 1. Clone this repository to the local system.
 2. Run 'pip install -r requirements.txt' from the project root.
 3. Add the absolute path to the project directory to the PYTHONPATH environment variable on your local system.
-  (Instructions for Windows: [here](https://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows-so-it-finds-my-modules-packages) | For Mac/Linux the following command should work: export PYTHONPATH=/path/to/django_chime where /path/to/django_chime is the absolute path to the django_chime project)
+  (Instructions for Windows: [here](https://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows-so-it-finds-my-modules-packages) | For Mac/Linux the following command should work: export PYTHONPATH=/path/to/Django-Chime where /path/to/Django-Chime is the absolute path to the Django-Chime project)
 4. Execute 'python manage.py migrate'
 5. Execute 'python manage.py runserver 8000' to run the development server.